 Concrete Pool Deck Restoration Options

 In some cases, someone may suggest that you pour a new concrete slab entirely.
 Typically, this requires pulling up the current concrete, then pouring new concrete in its place.
-This might be a good option if the concrete slab is essentially broken beyond recognition, but it’s not a great thing to consider as your first option.
+This might be a good option if the concrete slab is essentially broken beyond recognition, but it’s not something to consider as your first option.
 Pouring a new concrete slab is messy, time-consuming, and difficult to do.
-If you only have a few cracks in your concrete slab, you don’t need to pour an entire new slab, as it will probably cost more money than it’s worth.
+If you only have a few cracks in your concrete slab, you won’t need to pour an entire new slab, as it will probably cost more money than it’s worth.

 This is by far the best option for stabilizing sinking concrete.
 Polyurethane foam injections are a great way to maximize ease of use and ensure that your concrete is as stable as possible.
-It only takes around 15 minutes for you to be able to use the concrete after you’ve used polyurethane foam injections to stabilize the concrete.
-Plus, it’s waterproof, making it a great option for pool decks, and it expands, so it can lift the concrete rather than just stabilizing it.
+It only takes around 15 minutes for you to be able to use the concrete after you’ve used polyurethane foam injections to stabilize it.
+It’s also waterproof, making it a great option for pool decks, and it expands, so it can lift the concrete rather than just stabilizing it.

 Why Is PolyRenewal™ a Good Choice?